firebase/firebase-android-sdk/firebase-firestore/README.md

 All Gradle commands should be run from the source root (which is one level up from this folder).
 See the README.md in the source root for instructions on publishing/testing Cloud Firestore.

+## Testing

+After importing the project into Android Studio and building successfully, you will need to undo the deletion of test files in `.idea/runConfigurations` to run integration tests from Android Studio.